jturbide/zemit-layout-engine/README.md

 ### Technology

-Zemit is built over AngularJS and use other different libraries such as jQuery, Font Awesome, JSONDiffPath and InteractJS.
+Zemit is built over AngularJS and use other different libraries such as jQuery, Font Awesome, JSONDiffPatch and InteractJS.

 ### Installation